parflow/parflow/README-Spack.md

 (The error message is something like "There are not enough slots available in the system to satisfy the 27 slots") if you don't have enough cores.
 The test suite goes up to 27 cores.
-We are working to fix this issue (for MPI folks, overcommiting is not being enabled or working in the Spack OpenMPI setup).
+We are working to fix this issue (for MPI folks, over-committing is not being enabled or working in the Spack OpenMPI setup).